TedCha/leonards-trip-problem/README.md

 `Not Possible`

 ## Inputs
-All inputs are available in the `stdin1 file.
+All inputs are available in the `stdin` file.